Become a Champion for the Profession!

 Join us for our annual Day in Annapolis February 19, 2020.
 Protecting patient care and the physical therapy profession requires advocacy and we need your voice in Annapolis.
 New in 2021, the Chapter will be coordinating lobby visits throoughout the week so more members can participate.
-Each day will begin with a briefing by our lobbyist, on the current bills affecting the profession at 8:00 am.
+Each day will begin with a briefing by our lobbyists on the current bills affecting the profession at 8:00 am.
 We encourage anyone meeting with legislators, to attend one of these briefings.
 Then it’s off to meet our legislators (and we even set up the appointments for you.)
 Please join us!

 Before You Go: